Food, Health & Safety

-Included in each camper’s tuition is a visit to our canteen, featuring snacks and cold drinks.
-Canteen is open daily except for Saturday’s observance of Shabbat.
+Included in each camper’s tuition is a visit to our Canteen, featuring snacks and cold drinks.
+The Canteen is open daily except for Saturday’s observance of Shabbat.
 On opening day parents can establish a canteen account with extra funds for miscellaneous items such as stamps, shampoo, soap and other necessities.

 Health and Medical

 Camp Laurelwood prides itself on an outstanding Health Center which is well-equipped for daily needs as well as emergencies.
 Before opening day, the Health Center staff review all camper medical information to help make the first days of camp run as smoothly as possible.
 We are also staffed with two registered nurses on-site each day who live at camp and are available on-call around the clock.
 Six days a week, a physician from Shoreline Pediatrics visits camp to see patients, allowing nurses and doctors to provide the best possible medical care for each camper.
 Parents of campers requiring prescription medications or overnight stays in the Health Center will be notified by phone.

 Camp Laurelwood’s Health Center operates and is certified according to the guidelines of the State of Connecticut and the American Camping Association.